quarkus-qe/quarkus-test-plans/QUARKUS-2391.md

 - Testing scenario with additional configuration options such as *custom Id Generator, Propagators, Resource, Sampler configuration*.
 - Test with other exporters such a Zipkin.
 - Integration tests to ensure proper tracing is enabled and functioning correctly with other core Quarkus extensions such as ```quarkus-smallrye-reactive-messaging-amqp```.
+- Testing Opentelemetry in dev mode once this issue is resolved:  [Opentelemetry has no Dev Service in dev mode](https://issues.redhat.com/browse/QUARKUS-4186)

 ### Impact on testsuites and testing automation:
 Some new tests will be added inside monitoring-opentelemetry, messaging-amqp-reactive modules.